Finderwoman/Finderwoman/README.md

 - 👋 Hi, I’m @Finderwoman
 - 👀 I’m a lawyer, civil servant and I am interested in e-administration (spanish Public Administration)...
-- 🌱 I’m currently learning how to make it easy this matter
+- 🌱 I’m currently learning how to make it easy
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : taranconsanchezb@gmail.com